dentarg/auth0-blog/_posts/2017-10-05-developing-web-apps-and-restful-apis-with-keystonejs.markdown

 ---

 **KeystoneJS** is an open-source Node.js based CMS and web application framework created by [Jed Watson](https://twitter.com/jedwatson) in 2013.
 KeystoneJS makes it very easy to build database-driven websites, applications & APIs.
-The framework is built upon Express and MongoDB.
-MongoDB is a very powerful document data store.
+The framework is built upon [Express](https://expressjs.com) and [MongoDB](https://www.mongodb.com).

+**Express** is a minimalist web framework for Node.js.
+It provides a myriad of HTTP utility methods and middleware at your disposal. **MongoDB** is a very powerful non-relational database.

-A lot of folks already use **KeystoneJS** to power their CMSes.
-It's a great tool for quickly banging out a blog, portal, forum or any form of managment system that really needs a content management system.
+A lot of folks such as [MacMillan](http://www.macmillanconnect.com.au/), [Suitshop](http://www.suitshop.com.au) already use **KeystoneJS** to power their CMSes.
+It's a great tool for quickly developing a blog, portal, forum or any form of managment system that really needs a content management system.

 ## KeystoneJS Architecture

 KeystoneJS uses the Model View Template pattern.
-In a typical framework architecture, there exists a seperation of concern of functionalities; presentation, business and data access realm.
+In a typical framework architecture, there exists a seperation of concern of functionalities; presentation, business, and data access realm.

 * **Data Access - Model**: This is the data access layer.
-It defines how data is been interacted with in the application.
+It defines how data is being interacted with in the application.
 Validation, behaviour, and transformation of data.

 * **Business Logic - View**: In a typical framework, the view simply presents data to the screen.
 In KeystoneJS, it serves as the busines logic layer that contains the logic that accesses the model, otherwise known as controllers.
-It serves as a connect between the models and templates.
+It serves as a bridge between the models and templates.

 * **Presentation - Templates**: This is the presentation layer.
 It displays data on the screen.

 ## KeystoneJS Features

-KeystoneJS provides a standardized set of components that allows developers build web applications quickly with JavaScript.
+KeystoneJS provides a standardized set of components that allows developers to build web applications quickly with JavaScript.
 It has a number of features that makes it a worthy framework to consider when looking for a good tool for your next project.

 * **Session Management** : KeystoneJS ships with session management and authentication features out of the box.
 * **Routing**: KeystoneJS provides a router that allows you to express how your web application or API routes should look like.
 * **Form Validation**: KeystoneJS provides form validation out of the box.
-* **Modularity**: KeystoneJS configures express for you.
-It also uses Mongoose to connect seamlessly with MongoDB and it separates views, routes and templates nicely by providing their specific directories.
+* **Modularity**: KeystoneJS configures Express for you.
+It also uses [Mongoose](http://mongoosejs.com) to connect seamlessly with MongoDB and it separates views, routes and templates nicely by providing their specific directories.
 * **Admin UI**: KeystoneJS has an auto-generated Admin UI that saves you a lot of time and makes managing data from your database so easy.
 * **Email Administration**: With KeystoneJS, you can set up, preview and send template-based emails for your application seamlessly.
-It offers a Mandrill integration out of the box.
+It offers a [Mandrill](https://www.mandrill.com) integration out of the box.

 ## KeystoneJS Key Requirements

 In order to use KeystoneJS, you need to have the following tools installed on your machine.

-* **Node.js**: Navigate to the [node.js website](https://nodejs.org/en/download/) and install the latest version on your machine.
+* **Node.js**: Navigate to the [Node.js website](https://nodejs.org/en/download/) and install the latest version on your machine.
-* **Mongodb**: Navigate to the [mongodb website](https://www.mongodb.com/download-center?ct=false#atlas) and install the mongodb community server edition.
+* **MongoDB**: Navigate to the [mongodb website](https://www.mongodb.com/download-center?ct=false#atlas) and install the MongoDB community server edition.
 If you are using a Mac, I'll recommend following this [instruction](https://treehouse.github.io/installation-guides/mac/mongo-mac.html).
 To avoid micromanaging from the terminal, I'll also recommend installing a MongoDB GUI, [Robo 3T](https://robomongo.org), formerly known as RoboMongo.
 You can then run `mongod` from the terminal to start up the MongoDB service on your machine.
+* **Yeoman**: Make sure yeoman is installed on your machine by running `npm install -g yo`.
 * Familiarity with database concepts, and working knowledge of JavaScript.

 ## Building a Blog Rapidly With KeystoneJS